ncatlab/nlab-content/pages/3/0/7/5/15703/content.md

 where $v$ is the topological generator of $1+p\mathbb{Z}_{p}$ which is the evaluation of the p-adic cyclotomic character on the topological generator of $\Gamma$ and $L_{p}(\omega^{1-i},s)$ is the Kubota-Leopoldt p-adic zeta function.

-The main conjecture of Iwasawa theory was proved in [MazurWiles84](#MazurWiles84).
+The main conjecture of Iwasawa theory was proved by [Mazur & Wiles 1984](#MazurWiles84).
 It generalizes the _Herbrand-Ribet theorem_.
 The method of proof for the main conjecture of Iwasawa theory also follows similar ideas to the proof of the converse to Herbrand's theorem in [Ribet76](#Ribet76).

 ## Relation to Arithmetic Topology